 What is Estrace?

 Estrace tablets contains estradiol, a form of estrogen.
-Estradiol is a female sex hormone produced by the ovaries that regulates many processes in the body.
+Estradiol is a female sex hormone that regulates many processes in the body.

-Estrace is used to treat symptoms of menopause such as hot flashes, and vaginal dryness, burning, and irritation.
-Other uses include prevention of osteoporosis in postmenopausal women, and replacement of estrogen in women with ovarian failure or other conditions that cause a lack of natural estrogen in the body.
+Estrace is used to treat menopause symptoms such as hot flashes and vaginal changes, and to prevent osteoporosis (bone loss) in menopausal women, and to replace estrogen in women with ovarian failure or other conditions that cause a lack of natural estrogen in the body.

 You should not use Estrace if you have: undiagnosed vaginal bleeding, liver disease, a bleeding disorder, if you will be having major surgery, or if you have ever had a heart attack, a stroke, a blood clot, or cancer of the breast, uterus/cervix, or vagina.

 Do not use Estrace if you are pregnant.